CPerry26/reading-tracker-api/README.md

 After installation, run `./mvnw spring-boot:run`.
 You can then make requests in a tool like Postman to `http://localhost:8080/books*`.

 Please note, the repository is currently configured to recreate the DB on each run, so changes are not persisted across runs.

+### Tests

+There are tests defined for each layer using JUnit, Mockito, and Spring Boot tests.
+These are run during the `install` step, but can also be run manually using `./mvnw test`.
+All tests are passing.